mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 }
 </style>

 Photography has always been a big part of my life.
 My great uncle on my moms side was a photographer who shot almost exclusively in black and white, and my dad did a lot of film photography in France, a hobby he continued when he moved to the US in the early 90s.
 Growing up, I was surrounded by their photographs decorating most rooms in our house.
-My dad even built a darkroom in our basement, and we spent plenty of time in there developing his black and white film together.
-I got my first camera when I was 7 years old, and have only grown my collection since then.
+My dad even built a darkroom in our basement and we spent plenty of time in there developing his black and white film together.
+I got my first camera when I was 7 years old and have only grown my collection since then.

 <div style="display: flex; gap: 10px; margin: 14px 0; align-items: flex-start;">
   <img src="/images/blog/DadUncleArthur.jpeg" alt="Dad and Uncle Arthur, 1992." style="flex: 1 1 0; min-width: 0; border-radius: 8px; height: auto; aspect-ratio: unset; object-fit: unset;">